The South Caribbean Conference is one of two Adventist organizations in the Republic of Trinidad and Tobago.

 The South Caribbean Conference of Seventh-day Adventists, under the influence of the Holy Spirit, exists to provide leadership, empowerment and hope to its members, equipping them to proclaim the everlasting gospel to all peoples in the territory of Trinidad.

-We invite you to discover more about and the work of the adventist church in Trinidad.
+We invite you to discover more about our faith globally and the work of the Adventist church in Trinidad.

 In 1927, the East Caribbean Training College began operations with the aim of preparing young men and women in service to God and for humanity.
 It was the first tertiary education institution in Trinidad and Tobago.
 Today, it is now known as the University of the Southern Caribbean.

 Initially the conference consisted of all the islands of the southern Caribbean, from Barbados southwards.
 Barbados and St. Lucia aligned with the Leeward Islands Conference from the South Caribbean Conference on January 1, 1930, leaving the South Caribbean Conference territories as Grenada, St.Vincent and Trinidad and Tobago.
 St. Vincent and the Grenadines were aligned with the East Caribbean Conference from the South Caribbean Conference on January 1, 1976.
 Grenada became an Administrative unit of the East Caribbean Conference, January 1, 1981.
 Grenada organized as a Mission - January 19, 1983, while Tobago was organized as a mission in 2004.

 For those interested in knowing more about the work of Adventism in the southern Caribbean the book A history of the Seventh-day Adventist Church in Trinidad and Tobago, 1891-1981, by Eric John Murray is an excellent resource.

 Thought of the day

 © 2017 Seventh-day Adventist Church, South Caribbean Conference.